skent259/crapssim/docs/API_OVERVIEW.md

     from fastapi.testclient import TestClient except ImportError as exc:  # pragma: no cover - FastAPI optional raise SystemExit(
-        "Install the optional API extras to run this snippet: pip install \"crapssim[testing]\"" ) from exc
+        "Install the optional API extras to run this snippet: pip install \"crapssim[api]\"" ) from exc

 from crapssim_api.http import create_app